 The Australian National Aged Care Classification (AN-ACC) assessment trial, that has been underway since late 2019 and was set to be completed in June 2020, has been put on hold for at least 6 months.
 The 2020 Aged Care Approval Round (ACAR), which had originally been set to open in March, and the home care payment alignment project have also been put on hold in order to focus resources on the COVID-19 outbreak.
 You can read the Minister’s media release here and view our updated timeline below.
 In this time of uncertainty, it is as of yet unclear how the delay of the trial, as well as the Royal Commission suspension will affect the remainder of the AN-ACC trial.

-The Aged Care Guide are reporting that unannounced visits will be postponed until further notice, based on a statement issued to Providers by the Aged Care Quality & Safety Commissioner, Janet Anderson.
-They report that other site visits will continue based on based on specific circumstances, and have released a media statement on the current regulatory activities that the Commission will undertake throughout the pandemic.
+Whilst other site visits were to continue based on specific circumstances, the Commission released a media statement on the regulatory activities that the Commission will undertake throughout the pandemic.
 Minister for Aged Care Richard Colbeck also released a media statement to reject claims made that no inspections had been taking place by the Quality & Safety Commission since the COVID-19 outbreak.